 - Once we’ve gathered your running history, we create a training plan that includes all of your runs, as well as advice on stretching, core work, and bodyweight strength exercises.
 We’ll find the right balance of these elements based on what you’ve got going on in your life, and plan by the month.

-- Even though the plan is designed monthly, we will conduct a weekly analysis of your training and make tweaks to the plan if needed.
+- We will conduct a weekly analysis of your training and make tweaks to the plan if needed.

 - You will have daily access to me via email and/or text.